Nick Williams (wide receiver): Atlanta Falcons

 On February 24, 2015, Williams signed with the Atlanta Falcons.
 Williams played in 14 games with the Falcons in 2015, catching 17 passes for 159 yards and two touchdowns.

 On September 4, 2016, Williams was released by the Falcons and was signed to the practice squad the next day.
 He was promoted to the active roster on December 9.

 Williams was inactive for the Falcons' 34–28 overtime loss to the New England Patriots in the Super Bowl.

 Williams only played in one game for the Falcons in 2017, recording three receptions for 30 yards in a Week 4 loss to the Buffalo Bills.

 Tennessee Titans

 On May 16, 2018, Williams signed with the Tennessee Titans.
 He was released on September 1.
 Williams was re-signed on September 18.
 Following a Week 5 game where he dropped a potential go-ahead touchdown from Marcus Mariota, Williams was released on October 9.

 Los Angeles Rams

 On October 16, 2018, Williams was signed by the Los Angeles Rams.
 He was released on November 30.

 Denver Broncos

 On July 26, 2019, Williams was signed by the Denver Broncos.
 He was released on August 26.

 San Francisco 49ers

 On August 27, 2019, Williams was signed by the San Francisco 49ers.
 He was placed on injured reserve four days later.
-He was released from injured reserve with an injury settlement on September 6.
+Williams was released from injured reserve with an injury settlement on September 6.